Frequently Asked Questions

 2014-15: Robin Nott, Susan Tekulve, Richard Mulkey, Jim Minick, Jane Congdon, Linda Nemec Foster, Robin Silbergleid, Sami S. Chetrit, Dennis Hinrichsen, Terry Blackhawk, and Carolyn Forché

-2012-13: Jenny Factor, Natalie Diaz, Melissa Kwanzy, and Elizabeth LaPrelle
+2012-13: Jenny Factor, Natalie Diaz, Melissa Kwanzy, and Elizabeth LaPrelle, Li-Young Lee, Laura Kasischke, and Carl Phillips

-2011-12: Ted Koeser, Terrance Hayes, Traci Brimhall, Laura Apol, Andrew Hudgins, Jack Ridl, Jane Congdon, Susan Eisenburg, Lucy Ferris, Luis Rodriguez, Naomi Shihab Nye, and Jane Taylor
+2011-12: Traci Brimhall, Laura Apol, Andrew Hudgins, Jack Ridl, Jane Congdon, Susan Eisenburg, Lucy Ferriss, Luis Rodriguez, Naomi Shihab Nye, and Jane Taylor

-2010-11: Diane Wakoski, Cynthia Huntington, Marcia Aldrich, Fourth Genre, Gerald McCarthy, Rebecca Dunham, Kelly Zen-Yie Tsai, Patricia Clark, Todd Davis, and Anis Mojgani
+2010-11: Diane Wakoski, Cynthia Huntington, Marcia Aldrich, Fourth Genre, Gerald McCarthy, Rebecca Dunham, Irene McKinney, Kelly Zen-Yie Tsai, Patricia Clark, Todd Davis, and Anis Mojgani

-2009-10: Steve Lopez, Jane Congdon, Michael & Carrie Kline, Thom Layne, The Nomads, Carolyn Smart, Thomas Lynch, Steve Healy, Cathy Bowman, Diane Wakoski, Jermone Rothenberg, Suheir Hammad
+2009-10: Dunya Mikhail, Soheil Najm, Steve Lopez, Jane Congdon, Michael & Carrie Kline, Thom Jayne and The Nomads, Carolyn Smart, Thomas Lynch, Steve Healy, Christine Rhein, Cathy Bowman, Diane Wakoski, Jerome Rothenberg, Ruelaine Stokes, and Suheir Hammad

 2008-09: George Ellenbogen, Robin Silbergleid, Luisa Igloria, Diane Gilliam, Harry and Sandra Reese, Laura Apol, Jeanine Hathaway, The Mayhem Poets, Elspeth Cameron, and Steven Haven